isomerpages/imda-tradetrust/_solution/How It Works.md

 ---
 <p>There are broadly 2 types of trade documents that you can use TradeTrust
 to digitise:
-<br>1. <strong>Verifiable Documents&nbsp;</strong>for example certificates
+<br>1. <strong>Verifiable Documents&nbsp;</strong>- these are trade documents
-of origin and packing lists; and
+that are non-transferable, such as Certificates of Origin (CoO), Invoices, and promissory notes
-<br>2. <strong>Transferable Documents</strong>&nbsp;for example Electronic
+<br>2. <strong>Transferable Documents </strong>- these are documents of title
-Transferable Records (ETRs) such as electronic bills of lading and warehouse receipts that entitle the holder to claim the performance of an obligation or ownership</p>
+where their ownership are transferable from one party to another;&nbsp;for example Electronic Transferable Records (ETRs) such as electronic bills of lading and warehouse receipts that entitle the holder to claim the performance of an obligation or ownership</p>
 <p>These TradeTrust-enabled electronic documents will have the functional
 equivalent of the paper-based version.
 They are saved as TradeTrust (.tt) files containing the data, which can be easily transmitted to stakeholders